 - Limebike: The company offered two options — An eight gear bike or an electric model called the “Lime-e.”
 It later transitioned fully to electric-assist bikes.

 Another bikeshare, JUMP, which has ties with rideshare company Uber, began courting city officials in early 2018, before arriving in November of that year.

 SDOT reported bikeshare usage statistics through late summer and fall of 2017:

 - Around 120,000 trips taken between July and September 2017.

 - By the end of November 2017, Seattleites had taken a total of 347,300 rides.

 - That means in the roughly three cold, rainy months, 227,300 trips were taken on bikes from one of the three companies.

 - It also means that in six months, the private companies provided more trips in Seattle than Pronto! did in its 2.5 years.

 - After 11 months, customers took 1 million trips on Limebike alone.

-While many may like the stationless model, messy parking is among the top complaints in Seattle.
+While many may like the stationless model, messy parking has been among the top complaints in Seattle.
 Ballard has experimented with bike boxes to encourage proper parking.
 SDOT even made an instructional video.